Searching...

 George Catlett Marshall Jr., born on December thirty-first, eighteen eighty, in Uniontown, Pennsylvania, was a distinguished American army officer and statesman.
 He graduated from the Virginia Military Institute in nineteen oh one and received his commission as a second lieutenant of Infantry in February nineteen oh two.
 His early military career included service in the Philippines during the Philippine–American War, where he quickly rose through the ranks, demonstrating exceptional leadership and strategic planning skills.

 Marshall's military acumen was further showcased during World War I, where he played a pivotal role in the mobilization and training of the 1st Division and was a key planner for the American Expeditionary Forces.
 After the war, he continued to ascend the ranks, serving as aide-de-camp to Army Chief of Staff John J. Pershing and later modernizing command processes at the Army's Infantry School.
-By nineteen thirty-nine, he was appointed Chief of Staff of the U.S. Army, a position he held throughout World War II, coordinating Allied operations and overseeing the largest military expansion in U.S. history.
+By nineteen thirty-nine, he had become the Chief of Staff of the U.S. Army, a position he held throughout World War II, coordinating Allied operations and overseeing the largest military expansion in U.S. history.